Robert Dillon (died 1597): Career

 Meanwhile, Dillon was also willingly involved in the Elizabethan era religious persecution of the strictly illegal and underground Catholic Church in Ireland, even when it also meant harming his own relatives.
-When Dillon visited Slane Castle, which belonged to Baron Slane his first cousin by his gramdmother Ismay, he recognised Archbishop Dermot O'Hurley, who sheltered there.
+When Dillon visited Slane Castle, which belonged to Baron Slane his first cousin by his grandmother Ismay, he recognised Archbishop Dermot O'Hurley, who sheltered there.
 Dillon informed the authorities at Dublin Castle.
 Lord Slane was immediately summoned by the lord justices, Adam Loftus and Henry Wallop, and, under pain of being charged with high treason, Lord Slane aided in the archbishop's arrest, which led to his execution.

 His puzzling decision to warn the future rebel Sir Brian O'Rourke not to come to Dublin in 1589, on the grounds that he would be arrested, inevitably led to accusations that he had fomented O'Rourke's rebellion, which broke out the following year.
 Although Dillon was not close to Sir John Perrot, FitzWilliam's successor as Lord Deputy, Perrot's downfall damaged his career as it led the crown to scrutinise closely the conduct of all senior Irish officials, thus giving an opportunity to Dillon's many enemies to come forward.

 William Nugent, who had been pardoned and restored to favour, complained that Dillon had abused his position to prosecute members of the Nugent family, and in the summer of 1591 Nugent formally accused Dillon of maladministration of justice.
 The case was strong: in particular, the charge that Dillon had wrongfully condemned William's uncle Nicholas Nugent, his predecessor as chief justice, to death for treason.
 Apart from their long-standing personal enmity, Dillon blamed Nugent for his failure to become chief justice.
 A colourful, though probably apocryphal story, was widely circulated that Dillon, after the execution, watching Nugent's corpse hanging from the gallows remarked "Ha, friend Nugent!
 I think I am even with you for coming between me and my place ...".
 Other charges included corruption in his role as a commissioner for the settlement of Connacht, and rather incongruously, cruelty to his mother.